-In Primary 1 all pupils are on track to achieve Early Level in Literacy and Numeracy.
+In Primary 1, all of pupils are on track to achieve Early Level Literacy and Early Level Numeracy.

-In Primary 4 the majority of the pupils are on track to achieve First Level in Literacy and Numeracy.
+In Primary 4, all pupils are on track to achieve First Level in Literacy and some are on track to achieve First Numeracy.

-In Primary 7, the majority of our pupils are on track to achieve Second Level in Literacy and most are on track to achieve Second Level in Numeracy.
+In Primary 7, the majority of pupils are on track to achieve Second Level in Literacy and Numeracy.